Drupal Association members fund grants that make connections all over the world.

 Link texts: Link texts (called "Link titles" in D7) can be added to each URL.
 Whether this is allowed or required can be set in the field management.
 Placeholder text can be added to appear in the fields before the user adds their own content.

-Display settings allow displaying either the link text or the URL, and the number of characters at which the link text should be trimmed.
+Display settings: allow displaying either the link text or the URL, and specifying the number of characters at which the link text should be trimmed.

 rel="nofollow" option notifies search engines that the link should not be followed.
 (See Wikipedia for details.)